bcbio/bcbio-nextgen/cwl/README.md

 the Docker container running tools, or a [local installation of bcbio][3].
 You don't need to install genome data since the tests use small local data.

-Next clone the [bcbio GitHub repository locally][2] to get the test suite:
+Next clone the [bcbio GitHub repository locally][2] to get the test suite and run a minimal CWL workflow generated automatically by bcbio from the inputs:
 ```
 git clone https://github.com/chapmanb/bcbio-nextgen.git
 cd bcbio-nextgen/tests
 ./run_tests.sh cwl_local
 ```
-This will create a CWL workflow inside `test_automated_output` which you can run with either a local bcbio installation:
+This will create a CWL workflow inside `test_automated_output` which you can run again manually with either a local bcbio installation:
 ```
 cwltool --verbose --preserve-environment PATH HOME --no-container \
   run_info-bam-workflow/run_info-bam-main.cwl \